 For Acrylic or Solvent Based Stone Sealers or to remove deeply Penetrated Stains, particularly Oils, Grease, and Wine, it may require a Professional Grade Solvent Cleaner.
 In this case I suggest using our Solvent Stone Stripper/Stain Remover R54.
 (See below)

-Apply to Stain with a Sponge.
-Allow to dwell on surface for 15 minutes.
+Apply to Stone with a Sponge.
+Allow to dwell on surface for 15-20 minutes,

 Rinse area with Clean Warm Water and allow to dry.

 Repeat process if necessary.
 Apply new coat of Water-Based Stone Sealer like HMK S232

 Removing solvent based sealers and waxes with

 Apply a generous coat of HMK® R154 undiluted onto the dry surface using a stiff brush, scrubbing brush or suitable pad and let soak in.
 Do not allow to dry.
 After 10 to 15 minutes, scrub the area again vigorously, applying more R54.
 Wait for 15 more minutes, allowing product to activate.

 Wipe product off with paper towels or clean white rags and IMMEDIATELY clean the area thoroughly with HMK® R155 Intensive Cleaner, diluted about 1:4 with clean water.
 Remove the dirty liquid and rinse the area again with a clean solution of R55 and water.